Update: Take a look at the Coerver Goalkeeping Essentials DVD.

 Day 2, Sept 24th: Continue with using the appropriate knee and attacking the ball at my highest point.
 Introduce pressure and harder services.

-• This will build by day until the Sept 30th.
+• This will build up each day until the Sept 30th.
 Long term and short term goals should stay constant within a date range but the daily goals should be written down and crossed off when completed or accomplished.

 Each time a keeper steps on the pitch it is a learning experience whether it be a practice or game.
 Goal Setting will help prepare a keeper for match play and guide their technical as tactical development.
 Each keeper learns and progresses differently.
 The introduction of goal setting techniques will help young keepers focus their energy on one technical element rather than trying to be Tim Howard after one session.
 The result will be a sense of accomplishment and noticeable growth.
 At times we are our own worst critics.
 As coaches, we are also responsible for providing positive feedback and managing expectations.